pyGuru123/Tkinter-Applications/Phone Information Scraper/readme.md

 # Phone Information Scraper

 It is a simple python tkinter based application to scrape information related to the entered phone number from [find and trace](https://www.findandtrace.com/trace-mobile-number-location) website.
-The application requires an active internet connection for fetching result
+The application requires an active internet connection for fetching result.
+The app scrapes phone information for indian number only.

 ## Requirements